ragibson/MedUCate/README.md

 <a name = "TODO"></a>
 ## TODO
   * Networking
-    * Manage leaderboard on server
-    * Handle Question Set IDs for adding to game
     * Handle multiplayer
-    * Handle usernames
   * UIManager.cs
     * Implement "VIEW HISTORY"
     * Implement "HOST GAME" (get game code for other player to join game)